microsoft/DirectML/DxDispatch/doc/Guide.md

 ## ONNX Model with Dynamic Shapes

 The `onnx_dynamic_shapes.onnx` model is a simple network that concatenates two input tensors along their first dimension.
 The two inputs have dynamic shapes `[N,2]`, so the first dimension is symbolic and may take any value at runtime.
-The output tensor has a dynamic shape `[?,?]`, which can't be known until the model is loaded and initialized (free dimension overrides provided) or run (no free dimension overrides provided).
-Let's walk through several examples of how you might leverage these dynamic shapes.
+The output tensor has a dynamic shape `[?,?]`, which can't be known statically: it depends on the value of `N`.
+Let's walk through several examples of how you might leverage these dynamic shapes and the implications of each approach.

 ![](images/onnx_dynamic_shape.png)